-Parade participants should not park in the Pastime parking lot or enter the restaurant unless they are paying customers.
+Parade participants should not park in the Pastime, 13th Gate, or Brickyard South parking lot or enter these establishments unless they are paying customers.
 Portable restrooms are available in the Staging Area.

 Minors age 5 (five) and under are not allowed on floats or in open trailers.
 They can, however, be pulled in wagons or pushed in strollers by a parent or guardian, walk/dance in a walking or dancing group, or ride in the pulling/support vehicle.

 For every 10 minors over the age of 5 (five) in any unit type, there must be at least 1 (one) adult chaperone.